 Along with protecting a debtor from these actions, the automatic stay has one more objective.
-And, that it ensures that all creditors are treated on an equal footing.
-Or, it ensures that no single creditor gets access to the debtor’s assets and property.
-Once a person files for bankruptcy, it is very likely that the creditors do not get the full amount that they owed.
-Rather, they would get their claim in proportion to the debt owed and the amount recovered from the debtor’s limited assets.
+And that it ensures that all creditors are treated on an equal footing.
+Or it ensures that no single creditor gets access to the debtor’s assets and property.
+Once a person files for bankruptcy, it is very likely that the creditors do not get the full amount that they owe.
+Instead, they would get their claim in proportion to the debt owed and the amount recovered from the debtor’s limited assets.

 Misconceptions of Automatic Stay in Bankruptcy

 There are a few misconceptions about Automatic Stay in Bankruptcy, and these are:

 - There is a misconception that Automatic Stay in Bankruptcy is an add-on when filing for bankruptcy.
 Instead, it is a fundamental principle of bankruptcy that triggers automatically when one files for bankruptcy.
 Or, we can say, this provision is effective the moment a person files for a bankruptcy petition.

 - Another misconception is that Automatic Stay in Bankruptcy relieves the debtor from paying the obligations that are due after filing for bankruptcy.
 The debtor needs to pay all obligations as they fall due after filing for bankruptcy.
 These obligations could be employee wages, operating expenses, vendor payments, mortgages, etc. In case a debtor is unable to pay its obligations after the bankruptcy filing, the court may do away with the automatic stay or even dismiss the bankruptcy case.